linkml/linkml/docs/faq/modeling.md

     description: A symbol is a string used as a shorthand identifier that is restricted to a subset of characters
 ```

 Some applications may choose to interpret this in particular ways.
-E.g. you may want to define all narrative text fields as being amenable to spellchecking, or machine learning natual language processing, or special kinds of indexing in ElasticSearch/Solr
+E.g. you may want to define all narrative text fields as being amenable to spellchecking, or machine learning natural language processing, or special kinds of indexing in ElasticSearch/Solr

 ## Why would I want to use enums over strings?